Social Order Maintenance Act

 2. Banned items.

-Goods used for commission of an offense shall be confiscated if they belong to the offender.
+Goods used for the commission of an offense shall be confiscated if they belong to the offender.
 Confiscation, however, shall conform to the principle of proportionality.

 Article 23